-ArcGIS Enterprise portals allow you to store and share data, maps, and apps within your organization through a website.
-On the site, you'll find maps and apps published by your organization, a gallery of featured maps and apps, a powerful search engine, map viewers, groups you can join and create, and a personal workspace for storing and organizing your content.
+ArcGIS Enterprise portals allow you to store and share data, maps, scenes, and apps in your organization and between organizations through a website.
+On the website, you'll find content published by your organization, a gallery of featured maps and apps, a search engine, map and scene viewers, groups you can join and create, and a personal workspace for storing and organizing your content.

 Access the portal

-You need the following information from your portal administrator to get started using an Enterprise portal:
+You need the following information from your organization administrator to get started using an Enterprise portal:

 - The URL for the portal website